 Where are the incisions located?

-Incisions are placed around the nipple/areola area, vertical downward incision to the fold under the breast, and along the fold under the breast.
-When the excess breast tissue is removed and the nipple is repositioned in the higher location, all of the incisions are closed.
+Breast reduction incisions, similar to those of a breast lift, are placed around the nipple/areola area, vertical downward incision to the fold under the breast, and along the fold under the breast.
+When the excess breast tissue is reduced and the nipple is repositioned in the higher location, all of the incisions are closed.
 The result is an incision, which resembles the shape of an anchor.

 How is the nipple region of the breast repositioned and will I lose sensation?